How to manage your Heifers during breeding season

 • The duration of the joining period significantly impacts herd management and reproductive efficiency.
 Maintaining a concise joining period promotes fertility selection and streamlines calving logistics, minimizing potential challenges associated with extended calving intervals.
 Strategic planning and adherence to optimal joining practices contribute to long-term herd productivity and sustainability.

 In conclusion, effective heifer management pre-joining is a cornerstone of successful cattle breeding operations.
-By prioritizing critical factors such as weight management, nutrition, parasite control, and vaccination protocols, producers can enhance reproductive performance and ensure the long-term viability of their herds.
+By prioritising critical factors such as weight management, nutrition, parasite control, and vaccination protocols, producers can enhance reproductive performance and ensure the long-term viability of their herds.
 Adopting a proactive approach to heifer care sets the stage for improved breeding outcomes and sustainable herd growth in the ever-evolving livestock industry.

 For tailored guidance on enhancing your herd’s nutrition and management practices, turn to the specialists at Reid Stockfeeds.
 Contact us today to discover our extensive selection of high-quality feed options and explore customised solutions designed to meet your farm’s unique needs.
 Call 1300 REID FEED or enquire here >